 I was born and raised in the Texas Panhandle.
 My mother’s brother was a public school band director, and a great-uncle (who I never met, sadly) was an amateur pianist and composer.
 He published a few pieces of what could probably best be described as salon music, with titles like In a Sylvan Glade.
 Otherwise, though, there were no musicians in the family.

 My parents noticed that I would always gravitate to a piano when there was one around; I wasn’t one of those prodigies who could instantly play any piece they heard, but I could pick out a tune and eventually find halfway decent chords to go with it.
 So, they bought a piano and started me on lessons, at something of a financial sacrifice I was only to understand much later.
 A few years after that I was tapped to play bass in the junior high orchestra on the grounds that I was tall for my age (although I ended up at a thoroughly average 5’10”) and that I could already read music because of the piano lessons.
 I played a great deal of solid repertory, including a fair number of modern pieces, both in school orchestras and in the local community orchestra.
-I discovered a lot of contemporary music on records checked out from the public library; they must have had a very progressive classical music buyer.
-Somewhere along the line I started writing music, at least in part because the bass repertory is often so uninteresting.
+I discovered a lot of contemporary music, including some quite avant-garde pieces, on records checked out from the public library; they must have had a very progressive classical music buyer (I have sometimes wished I could go back and thank him or her).
+Somewhere along the way I started writing music, at least in part because the bass repertory is often pretty uninteresting.
 I was fortunate in that both of my main private teachers, Gayneyl Wheeler (piano) and Sara Montgomery (bass, although she was primarily a cellist) were themselves composers and were very supportive of my creative efforts.

 After graduation I became part of the diaspora of young American musicians working in Latin America, trying to get some good professional experience before tackling the difficult audition scene in the US.
-(I think there’s a very interesting book waiting to be written about this phenomenon.)
+(I think there’s a very interesting book waiting to be written about this phenomenon as long as someone else writes it.)
 I kept composing, had several pieces performed, and gave a concert dedicated exclusively to my works in Guadalajara.
 My time in Latin America had a tremendous impact on practically all aspects of my life and certainly influenced my music in many ways, sometimes subtle, sometimes less so.

-My last full-time bass job was in the Orquesta Filarmónica de la Ciudad de México (Mexico City Philharmonic), an excellent orchestra with an amazing bass section that I am proud to have been a part of.
+My last full-time bass job was in the Orquesta Filarmónica de la Ciudad de México (Mexico City Philharmonic), an excellent orchestra with an amazing bass section that I am still proud to have been a part of.
 I still occasionally hear some of the recordings I participated in on the radio.
 But, this was a time of great political and economic turmoil in Mexico, and besides that, I noticed that I was getting more and more interested in composing.
-While not losing my interest in performing, I had a sort of double epiphany when I realized that I probably just wasn’t going to get into the Chicago Symphony and that I was already getting more than a little tired of playing the standard orchestral repertory over and over again.
-Accordingly, I refocused my interests, quit my job, and started graduate school in composition at Indiana University, initially on a fellowship as a bassist, although I later served as a teaching assistant in theory.
+While not losing my interest in performing, I had a sort of double epiphany when I realized that I probably just wasn’t going to get into the Chicago Symphony and, perhaps more importantly, that I was already getting more than a little tired of playing the standard orchestral repertory over and over again.
+Accordingly, I refocused my interests, took a faith leap and quit my job, and started graduate school in composition at Indiana University, initially on a fellowship as a bassist, later serving as a teaching assistant in music theory.

-IU turned out to be a great place for me, as I got to study composition with John Eaton, one of the great composers of the late 20th century, who became a close friend and mentor until his death in 2015, and bass with Murray Grodner, possibly the most important bass pedagogue of the same time period.
-I had numerous pieces performed, and played a lot of bass.
-I also had the strangely wonderful experience of being bilingual proofreader and later research assistant for one of the great pioneers of ethnomusicology, George List (my fluent Spanish got me the gig; actual ethnomusicologists are always amazed when I tell them I had that job when I wasn’t studying ethnomusicology at all).
+IU turned out to be a great place for me, as I got to study composition with John Eaton, one of the great composers of the late 20th century, who became a close friend and mentor until his death in 2015.
+I also studied bass with Murray Grodner, likely the most important bass pedagogue of that same era.
+I had numerous pieces performed, and was very active as a bassist.
+I also had the strangely wonderful experience of being bilingual proofreader and later research assistant for one of the great pioneers of ethnomusicology, George List (my fluent Spanish got me the gig; actual ethnomusicologists are always amazed, even shocked, when I tell them I had that job when I wasn’t studying ethnomusicology at all).